 - Changing the audible tone settings

 - Activating backlighting

 - Adjusting the display contrast

-- Displaying the received signal strength

 - Extending battery life

-- Choosing a dialing mode

-- Changing the signaling used on a channel

 Changing the audible tone settings

 Your radio has two features for controlling which audible tones you hear:

 - Keypress tones: This feature controls the tones you hear when you press a function key, or a key on the keypad.
 Keypress tones can be turned on and off. - Audible tones: This feature provides overall control for all audible tones, including keypress tones, received-call tones and warning tones.
 Audible tones can be turned on and off.
 If the audible tones are turned off, keypress tones are also off.